 McGregor called the recent news "not as dramatic as it sounds" and said the show would be "airing on the same day and all that stuff," meaning that the previously unconfirmed, unannounced 2021 release date would remain the same as originally intended.
 It's merely the production schedule that has been changed.

 "Instead of shooting this August, they just want to start shooting in January, that's all," McGregor told IGN, which means the crew that was assembled and then dissolved was mostly just working on pre-production.
 This does mean that the series won't actually begin production for about another year.
 "I think now that Episode IX came out and everyone at Lucasfilm's got more time to spend on the writing, they felt like they wanted more time to spend on the writing."
 It's possible that despite the success of The Mandalorian, after critics panned The Rise of Skywalker, Lucasfilm is concerned about the overall quality of the Star Wars stories being created.

 Disney has not officially commented on the recent developments, but to the best of anyone's knowledge, Ewan McGregor remains attached to star with Deborah Chow as showrunner and Drive screenwriter Hossein Amini writing.
 The series is said to take place about eight years after the prequel trilogy, making it set roughly 10 years before the original trilogy at a time when Obi-Wan is going by "Ben" Kenobi on the planet Tatooine.
 Some or all of these details are still subject to change.

 Interestingly enough, this news comes two short weeks after rumors emerged that the widely hated Jar Jar Binks would return to Star Wars via the Obi-Wan show.
 Was the annoying Gungan the main problem with these early scripts?
 Weesa can't know for sure!

-Obi-Wan will be released on Disney+ sometime in 2021 if all goes according to planned.
+Obi-Wan will be released on Disney+ sometime in 2021.